gkellogg/gkellogg.github.io/_posts/2013-12-06-release-1-1-0-of-ruby-rdf-libraries.md

   - Ruby
   - Semantic Web
 ---
-I&#8217;m happy to announce release 1.1.0 of the Ruby RDF suite, this includes support for RDF 1.1 Concepts and syntaxes, including RDF Literal changes, N-Triples, N-Quads, TriG and JSON-LD.
+I'm happy to announce release 1.1.0 of the Ruby RDF suite, this includes support for RDF 1.1 Concepts and syntaxes, including RDF Literal changes, N-Triples, N-Quads, TriG and JSON-LD.
 Additionally, the SPARQL gem has been updated to support RDF 1.1 differences (mainly differences in plain literals vs those with xsd:string datatypes and the fact that language-tagged literals now have the rdf:langString datatype).

 There are some incompatibilities with previous releases described below: